 HIPAA and Healthcare Applications, Part 3 of 3: What You Need to Know About Data Transfer

 We’ve come to the final installment of our three-part series decoding the Security Rule section of HIPAA in connection with healthcare application development.
 This rule’s detailed guidance on the degree to which the transmission and storage of electronic protected health information (ePHI) must be kept safe makes it especially relevant to patient portal and mHealth app development.
 Here, we’ll go over how it applies to data transfer, with particular regard to encryption and notifications.
-Don’t forget to check out the first post and second post in this series, where we go over the security rule with regards to user authentication and auditing.
+Don’t forget to check out the first post and second post in this series, where we go over user authentication and auditing.

 Is Encryption Required?